56kcloud/2022-Datathon-SAA-Challenge/docs/Challenge-description.md

 valuable.
 However, in specific situations it’s often unclear what is covered and what isn’t.
 We want to get our specific questions answered conveniently and don’t want to work through the policy terms and conditions.
-Calling or writing an insurance company often ends up in significant waiting times, especially in times where help centers are particularly busy.
+Calling or writing an insurance company often ends up in significant waiting times.
+Especially in times where help centers are particularly busy.
 A Q&A Bot is the right answer because it gives customers instant answers and at the same time saves resources of insurance help centers.